Egypt presidential election body weighs complaints

 "The (election) results will be announced on Monday or Tuesday at the latest," Bagato told Reuters by telephone.

-Figures cited by state media and party campaigns put Mohamed Mursi, a colorless Brotherhood insider, in a run-off with Shafiq, a bluff ex-air force chief who has sworn to restore security.
+Figures cited by state media and party campaigns put Mohamed Mursi, a colourless Brotherhood insider, in a run-off with Shafiq, a bluff ex-air force chief who has sworn to restore security.

 But Sabahy, who came a close third, challenged his placing.
 "We have information that conscripts voted illegally," he told a raucous crowd of supporters in Cairo late on Saturday.